Optimal correction of concatenated fault-tolerant quantum codes: Application to the [[4,1,2]] subsystem code

 For the [[4,1,2]] code, using the circuits we have chosen, there are five unique effects that can result from a single error.
-Therefore there are five flags that we are required to track for each logical qubit at each level of error correction.
-These flags are defined in Table I. Note that two of the flags are transitive.
+Therefore there are five flags that we are required to track for each encoded qubit at each level of encoding.
+These flags are defined in Table 1.
+Note that two of the flags are transitive.
 The set of error locations belonging to each flag are shown in Fig.~\ref{fig: error map}.

-In our scheme the errors represented by the flag match with the lowest weight are identified as being the most likely cause of the observed syndrome.
-Corrections are applied to any data qubits marked by the flag match.
-For example, if the $X$ basis syndrome is one, and the weights of the $X$ flags are $AG1 = 4$, $AG2 = 0$, $A = 2$, then the flag match with the lowest weight is $AG2$ and so a correction should be applied to the second gauge $-$ that is, an $X$ correction should be applied to either qubit three or qubit four.
-Table II shows a list of all possible flag matches along with the various confidence ratings that would result from each of them being acted on.
+The errors represented by the flag match with the lowest weight are identified as being the most likely cause of the observed syndrome.
+Corrections are applied to any data qubits marked by the flag match, then flags are updated accordingly.
+Table 2 shows a list of all possible flag matches along with the various confidence ratings that would result from each of them being acted on.